JazzMaster/LazGFX/README.md

 	WinDos, WinMouse, and WinCrt units were re-written by this guy, it seems.

-Building on windows but using Unix/Linux subsystem:
+Building on windows (cli) but using Unix/Linux subsystem:

 		Install Win10 Centenial edition
 		Install Unix subsystem option in control panel